nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 `dpkg -l | grep gasket-dkms` returns nothing if `gasket-dkms` is not installed.

 ### Conpilation of `gasket-dkms`
+`gasket-dkms` is a package that contains the driver for Edge TPU accelerators.
+Google has not updated its repository for recent Linux kernels (> 6.5), so the package is broken.
+The code has been fixed long ago in the [Github repository](https://github.com/google/gasket-driver) but Google has not compiled and published the binaries.
+So, we have to compile it ourselves.

 ```bash
 apt-get install -y sudo git
 apt-get install -y build-essential